WanderingSpaceThinker/nonexistence/_posts/2022-05-16-The-death-of-an-idealist.md

 {{page.tags[1]}}"This would be a challenge to implement in an effective and exploit-proof manner.
 In a similar manner, we could increase barriers to candidacy to avoid populists, extremists, or more generally people increasing the political toxicity and hysteria of a system.
 Because just like leaders, I don't think voters should base decisions on their emotions, albeit it's a hard proposition when you feel like your life is at stake."</span>

 {{page.tags[0]}}"You'll have the same implementation pitfalls as my voter restriction idea then.
-Also, now that I think about it, if our answer to the people's frustration and distrust is to prevent them for voting, that can't end well."</span>
+Also, now that I think about it, if our answer to the people's frustration and distrust is to prevent them from voting, that can't end well."</span>

 {{page.tags[1]}}"Good point, we would need to address the core of the issue.
 Sadly, we're running out of time so we'll have to wrap it up here."</span>